 What is Black Friday?

-While some people head out on a Black Friday to just "window shop", others insist they will not shop on a Black Friday at all, citing overcrowded parking lots and wall-to-wall shoppers as reasons to forgo saving money at sales.
+While some people head out on a Black Friday to just "window shop", others insist they will not shop on this day at all, citing overcrowded parking lots and wall-to-wall shoppers as reasons to forgo saving money at sales.
 Yet many others not only pre-plan which items they will buy from which stores, they are willing to brave long lines to get bargains on items they want.
 Each year, Black Friday has so many interested shoppers participating that it remains a retailing tradition in the United States.

 As supplies on deeply discounted goods are often limited by retailers, "doorbuster" sales are common on a Black Friday.
 The people who arrive early to line up closest to the store's front doors are the only ones sure to be able to purchase the advertised bargains if the store runs out.
 To help compensate for this, most stores try to have as many of each item as possible and/or mention the number available on their circular.
 Some stores also give out incentive prizes to those in line such as gift cards good for free merchandise in the store to the first hundred or more shoppers.